bonitasoft/bonita-doc/md/api-extensions.md

 # REST API extensions

 A REST API extension is a way to add extra REST resources using Bonita BPM.
-REST API extensions are [exported. imported, modified, and deleted](resource-management.md) as resources in Bonita BPM Portal.
+REST API extensions are [exported, imported, updated, and deleted](resource-management.md) as resources in Bonita BPM Portal.

-In the Bonita BPM subscription edition, Bonita BPM Studio contains [tooling for creating, testing, and deploying REST API extensions](rest-api-extensions.md).
+If you want to learn how to create REST API extension, refer to the documentation page about Bonita BPM Studio [tooling for creating and testing REST API extensions](rest-api-extensions.md) (for Bonita BPM subscription edition).

-This page contains information about creating and deploying a REST API manually, which is possible with all editions.
+Page below contains information about deploying a REST API manually, which is possible with all editions.

-## Install a REST API extension
+## Deploy a REST API extension

-To install a REST API extension, you need to import it into Bonita BPM Portal.
-Follow the steps to [import a resource](resource-management.md).
+You need to deploy the REST API zip archive using Bonita BPM Portal:

+1. Connect to the Bonita BPM Portal and switch to "administrator" view.
+1. Go to Resources.
+You will see the list of all resources, and a filter for each type of resource (Pages, Forms, Layouts, Themes and API extensions).
+1. Click Add button (top left).
+1. Click in the Archive field, then select the REST API extension zip file.
+1. Click Next.
+1. Click Confirm.
+The resource is added to the portal

-REST API extensions use the same authorization mechanism as the standard Bonita BPM Web Rest APIs.
-When you import the extension, the information in `page.properties` is used to set the appropriate resource permission mappings in Bonita BPM.
+REST API extensions use the same authorization mechanism as the standard Bonita BPM REST APIs.
+When you import the extension, the information in `page.properties` is used to set the appropriate resource permission mappings in Bonita BPM (see [REST API authorization](rest-api-authorization.md) for information about REST API security configuration).

+**Note**: It is also possible to deploy a REST API extension using [REST portal API / "page" resource](api_resources/page_6.4_1.md).

-Note: If you are running Bonita BPM in a cluster, after you import a REST API extension, you must restart the application server on all the cluster nodes.
+**Warning**: If you are running Bonita BPM in a cluster, after you import a REST API extension, you must restart the application server on all the cluster nodes.

 ## Usage